CODE REALIZE: GUARDIAN OF REBIRTH

-I have enjoyed playing Impey’s route fully.
-His story was lighthearted and very refreshing which kind of prepares you for the train wreck you’re about to experience as you, later on, jump into the other routes lol.
-There were a few revelations regarding Impey’s character (e.g. his past life) but his story didn’t delve deeper into it which was a little disappointing.
-Nevertheless, his route was very well paced, action packed and it brought out the likability aspects of both him and Cardia.
+I really enjoyed playing Impey’s route.
+It was lighthearted and very refreshing (a route that kind of prepares you for the train wreck you’re about to experience as you later on progress on other routes lol).
+If I had to nitpick on this route, there were a few revelations regarding Impey’s character (e.g. his past life) that was pretty much cut short since his story didn’t go deeper with it which to me, was a little disappointing.
+Nevertheless, this route was very well paced, action packed and it made me like Cardia and Impey even more.

 - Unlimited Ammos

 Van Helsing was the last to join Lupin’s gang and Cardia’s harem.
 Van’s introduction in the game was perhaps one of the most intense scenes in the common route as he started as an enemy who hounded the group and threatened to kill them if they don’t surrender the “secret weapon” Lupin stole from London’s elite soldiers, (not knowing the weapon he’s referring to was Cardia all along).
 He reluctantly joins the group with the common goal of finding Isaac Beckford, although his main concern was initiating his plan of revenge to someone connected to Isaac and Cardia.